odoo-ide/pycharm-odoo/README.md

 ## Installation
 1. Install this plugin from [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/13499-odoo).
 2. Clone [Odoo Stubs](https://github.com/odoo-ide/odoo-stubs) and attach to your project to improve type inference and code completion.
+   As of version 2023.7.0, the Odoo plugin ships with Odoo Stubs and automatically attaches them to your projects.
+[Read more](https://odoo-ide.com/blog/news-1/pycharm-odoo-2023-7-18).
-3. Install [XPathView](https://plugins.jetbrains.com/plugin/12478-xpathview--xslt) to support XML view inheritance features.
+4. Install [XPathView](https://plugins.jetbrains.com/plugin/12478-xpathview--xslt) to support XML view inheritance features.
-4. Install [CSV Plugin](https://plugins.jetbrains.com/plugin/10037-csv) to support code completion and navigation in CSV files.
+5. Install [CSV Plugin](https://plugins.jetbrains.com/plugin/10037-csv) to support code completion and navigation in CSV files.
-5. Install [PyDev.Debugger plugin for Odoo](https://github.com/odoo-ide/pydevd-odoo) to improve Odoo debugging.
+6. Install [PyDev.Debugger plugin for Odoo](https://github.com/odoo-ide/pydevd-odoo) to improve Odoo debugging.